 In Wyoming, there are two options under which you may legally homeschool.
 You are free to choose the option that best meets your family’s needs.

 Every year, you must submit to your local public school district board of trustees a curriculum showing that your child is receiving “sequentially progressive” instruction in the required subjects listed below.
 HSLDA members may download our form for submitting curriculum here.

 Wyoming law requires homeschooling parents to provide a sequentially progressive curriculum of fundamental instruction in reading, writing, mathematics, civics, history, literature, and science.

-You may enroll a child in a church school that allows you to teach the child at home.
-In order to qualify under this option, your homeschool must be under the auspices or control of a local church or religious congregation or a denomination.
-The only requirements you must follow are those set up by the church school; you do not need to comply with any additional state requirements.
+You may enroll your child in a church school that allows you to teach your child at home.
+In order to qualify under this option, your homeschool must be under the auspices or control of a local church, denomination, or similar religious organization.

 These records should include attendance records, information on the textbooks and workbooks your student used, samples of your student’s schoolwork, correspondence with school officials, portfolios and test results, and any other documents showing that your child is receiving an appropriate education in compliance with the law.
 You should maintain these records for at least two years.
 You should keep your student’s high school records and proof of compliance with the home education laws during the high school years (including any type of home education notice that you file with state or local officials) on file forever.
 HSLDA’s high school webpage has additional information about homeschool recordkeeping.